cczar1/cybersecurity-portfolio/Linux-Server-Hardening-Compliance/README.md

 - <a href="Linux-Server-Security-Assessment-and-Remediation-Report.pdf" target="_blank">Linux Server Security Assessment and Remediation (PDF)</a>

 Note: If viewing full report PDF in Github, please allow a few moments for PDF file to load.
 Github will only load a few pages at a time.
-Select "More Pages" at the bottom of the screen when you reach the last loaded page.
+Select "More Pages" (Desktop) or click "Next" (mobile) at the bottom of the screen when you reach the last loaded page.

 ---